droidpl/github-enterprise-upgrade-cli/Readme.md

 Command line tool, built with golang for automatic upgrade/patch of Github Entreprise.
 It support both single instance and multi replicas.

-The source files are under `src` directory.
-An example of configuration file is available in `config.yml`.
-To build the application simply run `go build -o update-cli ./src`.

 Script options are:
 ```
   -config string